Online Certificate in International Communication Regulation and Policy

 emerging issues, such as new technologies, internet issues, and privacy and data protection.

-Faculty for the course include Renata Brazil David, head of the Program on International Communications Regulation and Policy and Deputy Director General and Director of Legal Affairs for ITSO, and Maury Mechanick Adjunct Professor and external legal advisor to ITSO.
-Guest lectures will be provided by Patrick Masambu, Director General, ITSO, Kathryn Martin, Director, Access Partnership, Francois Rancy, former Director, ITU Radiocommunication Bureau, and other distinguished members of the Advisory Board of the Program on International Communications Regulation and Policy.
+Faculty for the course include Renata Brazil David, an expert in International Communications Regulation and Policy, and Maury Mechanick Adjunct Professor.
+Guest lectures will be provided, among others, by Kathryn Martin, Director, Access Partnership, Francois Rancy, former Director, ITU Radiocommunication Bureau, and other distinguished members of the Advisory Board of the Program on International Communications Regulation and Policy.

 MODULE 1.
 INTRODUCTION TO INTERNATIONAL COMMUNICATIONS REGULATION AND POLICY